Caste in the US: Lawmakers try to tackle discrimination – DW – 04/23/2023

 Shabnam Surita

-First Seattle city and now the state of California: US lawmakers are addressing caste in their legislations.
-But why is an ancient South Asian hierarchical system important in US politics?
+California lawmakers have introduced legislation addressing caste, following Seattle's lead.
+But why is the ancient South Asian hierarchical system important in US politics?

 https://p.dw.com/p/4QE4S